jbcodeforce/eda-studies/docs/techno/confluent/index.md

 ### Schema file

-The development steps can be summarized as
+The development steps can be summarized as:

-1. Define the record schemas in the selected target serialization, avro or protobuf and define files within `src/main/avro` or `src/main/proto`.
+1. Define the record schemas in the selected target serialization, avro, json or protobuf and define files within `src/main/avro`, `src/main/json` or `src/main/proto`.
 1. Use maven or graddle plugins: to create java classes from the schema definitions

 #### [Protobuf](https://protobuf.dev/)